Ransomware Completely Shuts Down Ohio Town Government

 I've seen plenty of competent people get owned.
 Would you make a vow to commit suicide if you ever in your life got malware on your computer?
 I sure wouldn't.

-That presumably all-seeing NSA (Score:3)
+That presumably all-seeing NSA (Score:5, Interesting)

 Can a new administration with no concern for political correctness finally turn the NSA loose on finding ransomware perpetrators?
 Since we in here have decided that their Internet surveillance efforts are omnipotent, they should be able to trace a surveilled Bitcoin payment back to them.
 Then we hire local talent for "wet work" in killing them off in some eye-catching manner, dissuading others from entering the business.